RRZE-HPC/likwid/trunk/doc/archs/haswell.md

 </TABLE>

 <H3>Special handling for events</H3>
 <P>The Intel&reg; Haswell microarchitecture provides measureing of offcore events in PMC counters.
 Therefore the stream of offcore events must be filtered using the OFFCORE_RESPONSE registers.
 The Intel&reg; Haswell microarchitecture has two of those registers.
-Although the PMC counters are core-local, the offcore filtering can only be done by one hardware thread attached to a shared L2 cache.
-LIKWID defines some events that perform the filtering according to the event name but also own filtering can be applied with the OFFCORE_RESPONSE_0_OPTIONS and OFFCORE_RESPONSE_1_OPTIONS events.
+LIKWID defines some events that perform the filtering according to the event name.
+Although there are many bitmasks possible, LIKWID natively provides only the ones with response type ANY.
+Own filtering can be applied with the OFFCORE_RESPONSE_0_OPTIONS and OFFCORE_RESPONSE_1_OPTIONS events.
 Only for those events two more counter options are available:</P>
 <TABLE>
 <TR>
   <TH>Option</TH>